Content Slideshow Widget

 The Slideshow widget is a great way to highlight recent information from blogs, calendars, or forums, presenting key information such as title, summary, shortened contents, and a link to the source to find out more.
 Blog articles, calendar events, and forum discussions are presented sequentially for a set amount of time with more recent activity appearing earlier in the slideshow.
 The displayed content can be accessed directly by selecting the title, or by selecting the Read More button (if it is being used).

-Multiple Slideshow widgets can be used on a single page or space, each displaying content from different sources in your community.
-For instance, you may have a Slideshow widget displaying recent entries from your CEO’s blog, and another Slideshow widget displaying current discussions in your community’s forum.
+Multiple Slideshow widgets can be used on a single page or space, each displaying content from different sources in your workplace.
+For instance, you may have a Slideshow widget displaying recent entries from your CEO’s blog, and another Slideshow widget displaying current discussions in your workplace’s forum.
 A single Slideshow widget cannot itself collect and display information from multiple sources.

 The slideshow widget was replaced on May 10, 2017.
 If you are editing a Slideshow widget that was created before that date, you will need to reference our Legacy Slideshow Widget Documentation